 Make a list of the functions your site needs, why, and how your customers will interact with those functions.
 You will have a very happy developer once you find them.

 3. do you want to be able to manage your site after handover?

 High fives if so, but if that’s scarier to you than an huntsman in your gumboots that’s totally fine too.
 But, this may have a bearing on how your site is set up in the backend.
 Make sure you make a plan about how much time your site will take each week, your willingness to learn, how your backups will work, if training will be included in your development package, and then make a decision.

 4. how will you manage your project?

-If you have stakeholders in your work, engage them right now and have them understand how the development process will work.
+If you have stakeholders in your work, engage them right now and have them understand how the custom website development process will work.
 Otherwise you could be left with an amazing piece of work the CEO refuses to sign off on or an interface your VA totally hates.
 Not cool.

 Now you’re clear on what you really want, you can dive into figuring out what you need to ask your designer/developer to build for you.